ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 Retrospective should be used to gather data and generate insight.

 I really liked this talk, a lot of new concepts for me like:
-* types of retrospecitve participants: Explorer, Shopper, Vacationer, Prisoner
+* there are different types of retrospecitve participants: Explorer, Shopper, Vacationer, Prisoner - scrum master should indetify them and act accordingly
-* Smart Goals after retrospecive: Specific, Measurable, Achievable, Realistic, Timely
+* Smart Goals after retrospecive: Specific, Measurable, Achievable, Realistic, Timely - should define what the team wants to achieve, depending on the team size there shouldn't be more then 5 (someone in the audience said that not more then even 3)
+* retrospective closing activities - if we have opening activities why not closing activities?
+* use system of plus / delta to gather feedback from the participants, delta instead of minuses so we force people to not only explain what they don't like but also what whould they change

 ### Sagi, strumienie, reaktywność i inne buzzwordy - Jarosław Pałka